 - Vaccines are readily available at no cost and have been demonstrated to be safe and effective against the COVID-19 virus.
-Visit this link for details on where to get your shot, including options that do not require an appointment: https://coronavirus.ufhealth.org/vaccinations/vaccine-availability/. - It is recommended that you wear approved face coverings during class and within buildings even if you are vaccinated.
+Visit this link for details on where to get your shot, including options that do not require an appointment: https://coronavirus.ufhealth.org/vaccinations/vaccine-availability/.
+Students who receive the first dose of the vaccine somewhere off-campus and/or outside of Gainesville can still receive their second dose on campus. - You are expected to wear approved face coverings at all times during class and within buildings even if you are vaccinated.
 Please continue to follow healthy habits, including best practices like frequent hand washing.
-Following these practices is our responsibility as Gators. - o sanitizing supplies are available in the classroom if you wish to wipe down your desks prior to sitting down and at the end of the class. - o Hand sanitizing stations are located in every classroom. - If you are sick, stay home and self-quarantine.
+Following these practices is our responsibility as Gators.

+- Sanitizing supplies are available in the classroom if you wish to wipe down your desks prior to sitting down and at the end of the class. - Hand sanitizing stations will be located in every classroom. - If you are sick, stay home and self-quarantine.
 Please visit the UF Health Screen, Test & Protect website about next steps, retake the questionnaire and schedule your test for no sooner than 24 hours after your symptoms began.
 Please call your primary care provider if you are ill and need immediate care or the UF Student Health Care Center at 352-392-1161 (or email covid@shcc.ufl.edu) to be evaluated for testing and to receive further instructions about returning to campus.
 UF Health Screen, Test & Protect offers guidance when you are sick, have been exposed to someone who has tested positive or have tested positive yourself.
-Visit the UF Health Screen, Test & Protect website for more information.

-- o Course materials will be provided to you with an excused absence, and you will be given a reasonable amount of time to make up work. - o If you are withheld from campus by the Department of Health through Screen, Test & Protect you are not permitted to use any on campus facilities.
-Students attempting to attend campus activities when withheld from campus will be referred to the Dean of Students Office. - Continue to regularly visit coronavirus.ufhealth.org and coronavirus.ufl.edu for up-to-date information about COVID-19 and vaccination.
+Visit the UF Health Screen, Test & Protect website for more information. - Course materials will be provided to you with an excused absence, and you will be given a reasonable amount of time to make up work. - If you are withheld from campus by the Department of Health through Screen, Test & Protect you are not permitted to use any on campus facilities.
+Students attempting to attend campus activities when withheld from campus will be referred to the Dean of Students Office. - Continue to regularly visit coronavirus.UFHealth.org and coronavirus.ufl.edu for up-todate information about COVID-19 and vaccination.

-All lectures will be recorded for the benefit of enrolled students who may miss class for excused reasons, such as illness or quarantine.
+I will be recording all lectures for the benefit of enrolled students who may miss class for excused reasons, such as illness or quarantine.
 Students with an excused absence may be allowed to make up classes via recorded lectures.
 However, those without a valid excuse can only receive credit for attendance by attending class in the classroom.
 I am not offering a hybrid option for this course.